top of page

 Am I too Old to Save the Planet?
 A Boomer's Guide to Climate Action by Lawrence Macdonald, 2023.
 By the vice president of the World Resources Institute.
 "This small book is a gem of great value: it will turn more of us older Americans from complainers and worriers into people who are fixing the problems that assail us.
 It makes a powerful case for generational action; if the kids can do it so can we!"--Bill McKibben.
 We boomers bear quite a bit of the responsibility for our current global situation.
 Offered here are concrete steps we should take as individuals and importantly, an invitation to join with others to bring about the systemic change that is needed.

-I Want A Better Catastrophe: Navigating the Climate Crisis with Grief, Hope, and Gallows Humor, by Andrew Boyd, 2023.
+I Want a Better Catastrophe: Navigating the Climate Crisis with Grief, Hope, and Gallows Humor, by Andrew Boyd, 2023.
 The basic premise of this book is so dire that I hesitate to recommend it to all, but for me personally it was an extremely useful, timely read and reread--and it's surprisingly funny!
 Lifelong activist Boyd asks various leading climate thinkers some very honest questions about how we can proceed to live and think and feel in the face of our current terrifying predicament.
 "The most realistic yet least depressing end-of-the-world-as-we-know-it guide out there."

 Silent Spring Revolution: John Kennedy, Rachel Carson, Lyndon Johnson, Richard Nixon, and the Great Environmental Awakening by Douglas Brinkley, 2022.
 This thorough chronicle of the 1960-73 environmental movement in the U.S. held several surprises/reminders for me--the amazing number of important bills that passed with full bipartisan support, the horrible state of air and water pollution before such legislative action occurred, and the great strides made in preserving priceless natural sites during those years.
 The rhetoric of the times sounds almost exactly like that of today-- bemoaning human's disregard for the health of the planet and warning of our own self-destruction-- yet unlike today, they successfully acted on it together with enviable speed and energy.

-Embrace Fearlessly the Burning World by Barry Lopez, 2023.
+Embrace Fearlessly the Burning World, by Barry Lopez, 2023.
 His last work, this posthumous collection of essays by a giant of literary nature writing asks us "not to give in to the temptation to despair even though we know the world is in flames" but to respectfully and deeply "pay attention" to the planet and all its beings.
 "We can no longer afford to carry on in a prolonged era of polite reflection and ineffective resistance."

 (A warning--although abeautiful and moving as all his works, this book does include a section about his childhood suffering as a sexual abuse victim).